President Barack Obama just won the presidential election.

 Meanwhile, GOPer Mitt Romney is making the rounds on the Left Coast -- and the Twittersphere.

-Introducing "Romney Storm Tips," which is possibly some of the funniest things we've (not) heard Mitt say in a long time.
+Introducing "Romney Storm Tips," which is a collection of some of the funniest things we've (not) heard Mitt say in a long time.

 Here's a peek: